 Ruínas de Conímbriga, Coimbra

-Historic Site in Coimbra
+Historic Site near Coimbra

 Conímbriga is one of the must-see places in Coimbra’s surrounding region, a remarkably preserved Roman settlement that offers one of the most immersive archaeological experiences in Portugal.
 Here, visitors walk through streets once alive with merchants, families, soldiers, and administrators, exploring homes with dazzling mosaic floors, public baths, and the imposing walls built during the Empire’s decline.
 It is also often visited on tours of Coimbra’s wider area, blending myth, history, engineering, and ancient daily life in one unforgettable site.